0xTheProDev/Operational-Transformation/packages/plaintext-editor/README.md

 const editorClient = new EditorClient(databaseAdapter, editorAdapter);
 ```

-**Note:** API Guidelines will be provided with the package.
-**Note**: An API documentation will shipped along with the package.
+**Note**: An API documentation will be shipped along with the package.
 This will power intellisense in the editor of your choice.

 ## Testing